Tenza/configurations/ArchLinux Installation/4 - Installations.md

 DNSCrypt encrypts and authenticates DNS traffic between user and DNS resolver.
 It prevents local spoofing of DNS queries, ensuring DNS responses are sent by the server of choice.

-Select one of the resolvers provided by the [upstream](https://github.com/jedisct1/dnscrypt-proxy/blob/master/dnscrypt-resolvers.csv) and replace the 'resolver name' with the selected name.
+Select one of the resolvers provided by the [upstream](https://github.com/jedisct1/dnscrypt-proxy/blob/master/dnscrypt-resolvers.csv) and add it to the variable 'ResolverName' on the `dnscrypt-proxy.conf` file.

 <pre>
 pacman -S dnscrypt-proxy